Inverse Dynamics Trajectory Optimization for Contact-Implicit Model Predictive Control: Results

 \subsection{Model Predictive Control}

 We applied our solver to CI-MPC for all four example scenarios.
-As suggested by \cite{neunert2018whole}, we did not run the solver to convergence, but rather performed a single iteration before returning the solution.
-We then warm-started each subsequent solve from the previous solution.
+We did not run the solver to convergence, but rather performed a single iteration at each MPC step, as in a real-time iteration scheme \citep{diehl2005real}.

 Between iterations, we tracked the latest solution with a higher-frequency feed-forward PD controller,

 where feedforward torques $\u_{ff}$, desired positions $\q_{d}$, and desired velocities $\v_{d}$ were obtained from a cubic spline interpolation of IDTO solutions, with the latest solution as the knot points. $\hat{\q}$ and $\hat{\v}$ are state estimates, and $\K_P$ and $\K_D$ are gain matrices.